Oven bag

 An oven bag, cooking bag or roasting bag is a bag used for the roasting of meat or other food in an oven.
+An oven bag must be chosen so that it will not melt at the temperature during cooking.
 They may be made of heatproof nylon or sometimes with food grade polyethylene terephthalate (PET).
 A bag helps to keep the food being cooked moist by trapping the moisture in the bag and preventing it from escaping into the oven; as such, it serves a similar purpose to basting.

-An oven bag must be chosen so that it will not melt at the temperature during cooking.
-Oven bags are made of a heat-resistant nylon.

 Oven bags should be carefully placed so that the bag does not come in contact with any hot surfaces in the oven, such as heating elements or oven racks.
 These may cause the bag to melt, smoke, or catch fire.